Mishaux/jFormics/README.md

 * minRespawnDelay - Min time to wait before replacing departed bugs. (default: 4000)

 * removeDead - Runs dead bug removal frames then destroys bug after delay. (default: true)
 * removeDeadFrames - Number of frames in the removal animation rows.
-For fading or disintigration or whatever. (default: 5)
+For fading or disintegration or whatever. (default: 5)
 * removeDeadDelay - Delay after bug dies before removal frames are cycled and bug is destroyed. (default: 3000)

 * monitorMouseMovement - If enabled, a mousemove event will be added to the window, and used to detect if the cursor is near a fly.
 Currently Buggy. (default: false)